Raid of Arizona home over child with fever shows limits of parental rights

 "That's why we have child neglect and abuse laws, after all," said Diekema, who is also a professor of pediatrics at the University of Washington School of Medicine.

 Sarah Beck, the mother in this case, brought her 2-year-old son to Southwest College of Naturopathic Medicine on Feb.
-25, at which time she was told the boy had a temperature of more than 105, according to reports by the Chandler Police Department.
+25 and was told the boy had a temperature of more than 105, according to reports by the Chandler Police Department.

 When the doctor learned later that day the child had never made it to the hospital, she called the state Department of Child Safety, which in turn contacted the police department in Chandler, Arizona, because "there was a present danger to health/wellbeing and that he required immediate medical attention."
 The Southwest College of Naturopathic Medicine did not respond to a request for comment from NBC News this week.